List of Filipino Christmas carols and songs: "Pasko Na Naman"

 "Pasko Na Naman" is a Filipino Christmas carol written by lyricist Levi Celerio and composer Felipe Padilla de León.
+They composed the song in 1965.

 "Kampana ng Simbahan"

 "Kampana ng Simbahan" is Filipino Christmas song arranged by Ryan Cayabyab and sung by Leo Valdez in 1981, as part of Pamasko ng Mga Bituin album, released by Universal Records (as WEA Records at that time).
 The song became a TikTok trend in Christmas of 2023.